migavg/weather-dashboard/README.md

 Appending the data and displaying on the html was fun, there wasn’t much time left to style so it looks very bare bones.
 Unfortunately I did not complete some of the criteria.

+(Side Note: Not sure why it won't work in chrom but it works on edge)

 Deployed link: